 The original Commission proposal was launched on 9 September 2013 and all related documents can be found below:

 The EU 2020 Biodiversity Strategy adopted in May 2011 announced a dedicated legislative instrument on invasive alien species, hence the new proposal.

 In formulating its policy, the European Commission has sought citizens' and stakeholders' views on invasive alien species (2008) and on the specific choices to be made when setting up dedicated legislation on invasive species (2012).
 The results of the 2008 and 2012 consultations are available here: 2008 and 2012 .

 On 3 December 2008 the European Commission adopted a Communication presenting policy options for an EU Strategy on Invasive Species.
-The Communication examines the evidence regarding the ecological, economical and social impact of invasive species in Europe, analyses the effectiveness of the current legal situation for tackling this problem and describes 4 possible options for a future EU strategy.
+The Communication examines the evidence regarding the ecological, economic and social impact of invasive species in Europe, analyses the effectiveness of the current legal situation for tackling this problem and describes 4 possible options for a future EU strategy.